lars-t-hansen/moz-sandbox/swat/MANUAL.md

 Let        ::= (let ((Id Expr) ...)
 Expr Expr ...)

    Bind the Decls with given values in the body of the let.
 Initializers are evaluated in left-to-right order.
-Names are are scoped as let* in Scheme.
+Names are are scoped as let in Scheme.

-   TODO: We really should have both let and let*, and let should follow normal scoping rules.
+   TODO: We really should have both let and let*.

 Loop       ::= (loop Id Expr Expr ...)
 Break      ::= (break Id Maybe-expr)